2026 Winnipeg Blue Bombers season

-The 2026 Winnipeg Blue Bombers season is scheduled to be the 68th season for the team in the Canadian Football League (CFL) and their 93rd season overall.
-The Blue Bombers will attempt to qualify for the playoffs for the ninth consecutive season and win their 13th Grey Cup championship.
+The 2026 Winnipeg Blue Bombers season is the 68th season for the team in the Canadian Football League (CFL) and their 93rd season overall.
+The Blue Bombers are attempting to qualify for the playoffs for the ninth consecutive season and win their 13th Grey Cup championship.
+The team will play ten home games this season with the Toronto Argonauts deferring one of their home games due to the 2026 FIFA World Cup.

-The 2026 CFL season scheduled to be the 12th season under head coach Mike O'Shea and the 12th full season under general manager Kyle Walters.
+The 2026 CFL season is the 12th season under head coach Mike O'Shea and the 12th full season under general manager Kyle Walters.

 Offseason

+CFL Canadian draft

+The 2026 CFL draft took place on April 28, 2026.
+The Blue Bombers had nine selections in the eight-round draft.
+Not including traded picks or forfeitures, the team selected fourth in each round of the draft after finishing sixth in the 2025 league standings.